sonots/capistrano-bundle_rsync/README.md

 set :bundle_rsync_scm, 'local_git' # Set `local_git`

 set :application, 'sample'
-set :repo_url, "/home/sonots/sample" # Need to git clone your repository to this path beforehand.
+set :repo_url, "/path/to/app/local" # Need to git clone your repository to this path beforehand.
                                     # This path should be different with the path running cap.
-set :deploy_to, "/home/sonots/sample"
+set :deploy_to, "/path/to/app/production"
-set :rbenv_ruby, "2.1.2" # Required on both deploy machine and remote machines set :ssh_options, user: 'sonots', keys: File.expand_path('~/.ssh/id_rsa')
+set :rbenv_ruby, "2.1.2" # Required the same ruby on both deploy machine and remote machines set :ssh_options, user: 'sonots', keys: File.expand_path('~/.ssh/id_rsa')

 role :app, ['127.0.0.1']